daksh03/SQL-Queries/README.md

 - `ROLLBACK` – Undo changes since last commit
 - `SAVEPOINT` – Set a checkpoint to rollback to if needed

+## Difference between CHAR and VARCHAR2 data types?
+- `CHAR`: Fixed-length storage.
+If the defined length is not fully used, it is padded with spaces.
+- `VARCHAR2`: Variable-length storage.
+Only the actual data is stored, saving space when the full length is not needed.

 ---